bakaibalazs/LDAPGroupSynch/README.md

 # LDAPGroupSynch
-This sonarQube plugin synchronizes the SonarQube database and the LDAP Groups
+This SonarQube plugin synchronizes the LDAP Groups to the SonarQube database